Canadian Grand Prix: Wall of Champions

-The final corner of Circuit Gilles Villeneuve became well known for crashes involving former World Champions.
-In 1999, Damon Hill, Michael Schumacher and Jacques Villeneuve all crashed into the same wall at the final chicane.
-The wall became ironically known as the "Wall of Champions".
+The final corner of Circuit Gilles Villeneuve has seen a number of crashes involving former World Champions.
+In 1999, Damon Hill on lap 14, Michael Schumacher on lap 29 and Jacques Villeneuve on lap 34, all crashed into the same wall at the final chicane, which was then nicknamed the "Wall of Champions".
 The wall also was involved in a crash with Ricardo Zonta, who was, at the time, the reigning FIA GT sports car champion.
-In recent years, CART Champion Juan Pablo Montoya, Formula Renault 3.5 Champion Carlos Sainz Jr. and 2009 Formula One World Champion Jenson Button have also fallen victim to the wall.
-In 2011 Friday practice the wall claimed 4-time F1 Champion Sebastian Vettel.
-During Q2 in 2019, the wall claimed another former Formula Renault 3.5 champion, Kevin Magnussen, though he escaped serious injury.
+CART Champion Juan Pablo Montoya, Formula Renault 3.5 Champion Carlos Sainz Jr. and 2009 Formula One World Champion Jenson Button have also crashed into the wall.
+In 2011 Friday practice the wall claimed four-time world champion Sebastian Vettel.
+During Q2 in 2019, former Formula Renault 3.5 champion, Kevin Magnussen crashed at the wall.

-Before the wall was named it also claimed victims such as 1992 World Sportscar Champion and long-time F1 driver Derek Warwick who spectacularly crashed his Arrows-Megatron during qualifying for the 1988 Canadian Grand Prix.